-- Alternative 1 Do nothing.
-Do not authorize execution of the new lease with ATZ and do not approve this construction funding request.
+- Alternative 1 Do not authorize execution of the new lease with ATZ and do not approve this construction funding request.
 The current lease, with holdovers, will expire September 30, 2013.
-Port staff would negotiate an amendment to the current lease with ATZ in order to prepare a revised request for proposals (RFP) for a new lease for operation of the facility.
-In addition, staff would not implement any improvements to the facility.
-Without proposed repairs to the facility, continued wear and tear would eventually cause the facility to shut down.
+Port staff would negotiate an amendment to the current lease with ATZ in order to have sufficient time to prepare a revised RFP for a new lease for operation of the facility.
+Without proposed repairs to the facility, continued wear and tear would eventually lead to the shutdown of the facility.
 The new negotiated lease would likely include significantly lower revenue to the Port due to the poor condition of the facility.
-It is uncertain how long the facility could be operated under these conditions.
-This is not the recommended alternative. - Alternative 2 Similar to Alternative 1 above, do not authorize execution of the new lease and do not approve this construction funding request.
-The current lease with ATZ would expire September 30, 2013.
-Staff would negotiate an amendment to the current lease and prepare an RFP for a new lease for operation of the facility.
-In addition, staff would not implement any improvements to the facility.
-Instead, these funds would be invested into the Airport garage and a low-cost parking product on the two floors of the garage recently vacated by the rental car companies would be developed.
-This alternative would cannibalize the ability of the garage to charge premium parking rates on floors just above the low-cost product.
-This is not the recommended alternative.

-- Alternative 3 Authorize execution of the new lease but only invest in critical infrastructure needs with a lower project cost, such as pavement and lighting, and do not invest in signage and a new building.
+This is not the recommended alternative. - Alternative 2 Authorize execution of the new lease but only invest in critical infrastructure needs with a lower project cost, such as pavement and lighting, and do not invest in signage and a new building.
 This alternative would allow for improvement to critical facility systems, thus marginally enhancing the level of customer service.
 However, this alternative is not recommended as the facility will continue to be less competitive due to its poor visibility to customers, and lower level of customer service compared to other facilities in the Airport parking market.
 In addition, this alternative would only defer the required investment in the building as the current building has an estimated life of two-to-five years.
-Although there would be some new incremental revenues, implementing the full array of improvements as part of Alternative 4 would generate much larger incremental revenues.
-Implementing partial improvements under this alternative would probably result in lost construction and cost efficiencies compared to Alternative 4.
-In addition, the new lease with ATZ would need to be renegotiated to reflect the reduced investment in facility upgrades.
-This is not the recommended alternative. - Alternative 4 Authorize execution of a new lease with ATZ and invest in improvements to the facility, including new pavement, new lighting, new signage, and a new building.
+Also, the new lease with ATZ would need to be renegotiated to reflect the reduced investment in facility upgrades.
+This is not the recommended alternative.

+• Alternative 3 - Authorize execution of a new lease with ATZ and invest in proposed improvements to the facility.
 This alternative will lead to a better customer experience and enhanced revenues due to an upgraded parking facility that is more competitive in the Airport parking market.
 This is the recommended alternative.